 Chronic illness monitoring.
 Patients who require regular ongoing monitoring and care would benefit significantly from this type of connectivity.
 Diabetes patients can wear glucose monitoring wearables so their doctor can see their levels at any time of night or day.
 Additionally, heart patients could use smart pacemakers that send alerts if their heartbeat shows signs of arrhythmia or other abnormalities.
 IoT could save a lot of lives.

 Improving patient care and doctor response time.
 Wearable monitoring devices allow real-time evaluation and much shorter response times.
-These same devices can help in preventative care if say a patient’s cholesterol or glucose levels start to rise; the doctor can contact them immediately to provide guidance for change.
+These same devices can help preventative care if a patient’s cholesterol or glucose levels start to rise; the doctor can contact them immediately to guide change.